Slide

 Yes, any provider using copper-based lines will be switched off for voice - Every single voice copper-base telephone line will be affected, including care alarm lines, payment terminals, traffic light systems, payphone lines, emergency pendants, dialysis machines, telemetry devices, lift emergency lines, care home lines, doctors, hospitals, and any other service that uses a copper telephone line.
 Any equipment that runs these services must be tested by the equipment manufacturers, before December 2025, when traditional fixed copper-based telephone lines and calls will cease to exist.
 Just to be clear - It is NOT the voice providers responsibility to make sure third-party equipment is compatible.

-Will anything happen before the end of 2025?
+Will anything happen before the end of 2027?

 Yes, if you are a copper-based voice customer, we will contact you to ASK if you would like to migrate your service to an IP Cloud based service (FTTP or SoGEA).
 Openreach have set “stop sell” dates, which are dates after which copper-based voice services will no longer be sold.
-This is a national “stop sell” date of September 2023, but some 596 exchanges have already been switched off, with more being switched off every month.
+This is a national “stop sell” date of September 2023, but some 700 plus exchanges have already been switched off, with more being switched off every month.
 After September 2023 no changes to an existing copper voice service can be made without the service being move to the new system.

 What telephone services are affected?

 Every single voice copper-based voice telephone line will be affected, including care alarm lines, payment terminals, traffic light systems, payphone lines, emergency pendants, dialysis machines, telemetry devices, lift emergency lines, care home lines, doctors, hospitals, and any other services that use a copper-based voice telephone line.
-Any equipment that runs these services must be tested by the equipment manufacturers before December 2025, when traditional fixed copper-based telephone lines and calls will cease to exist.
+Any equipment that runs these services must be tested by the equipment manufacturers before January 31, 2027, when traditional fixed copper-based telephone lines and calls will cease to exist.

 Will Simple Telecoms force customers to migrate to the new service?